Nut vs Bolt: Types, and Differences with Screws and Rivets

 Lock nuts are widely used in industries such as machinery to secure threaded pipe fittings or other components, ensuring stable and safe connections.

-8.Flange nuts
+8.Flange Nuts

 Flange nuts